-The largest percentage of the poor in St. Vincent is located in the Calliaqua Census Division (19.9%) followed by the Census Division of Georgetown and Sandy Bay (16.5%).
+The largest percentage of the poor in St. Vincent is located in Calliaqua (19.9%) followed by the census division of Georgetown and Sandy Bay (16.5%).
 The Grenadines accounted for 3.7 percent of the poor.
 However, Calliaqua's dominance is consistent with the share of the population that live in this location.
 It merely maintained its share among the poor as existed among the population.
-Georgetown and Sandy Bay Census Divisions which together comprised 9.0 percent of the population accounted for as much as 16.5 percent of the poor.
+Georgetown and Sandy Bay which together comprised 9.0 percent of the population accounted for as much as 16.5 percent of the poor.
 The Disparity Ratio gives the relationship between representation in the population and representation among the poor.
-Thus, Calliaqua is just slightly below one (1).
-Where the ratio is much above one (1), the area has a higher representation among the poor than among the population.
+Thus, Calliaqua is just slightly belowone (1).
+Where the ratio is much above one (1), the area has a higher representation among the poorer than among the population.
 Thus, Georgetown and Sandy Bay followed by Chateaubelair and Colonarie are the poorer census divisions of the country.
-The Grenadines followed by Kingstown Census Divisions are the better-off areas of the country.
+The Grenadines followed by Kingstown are the better-off areas of the country.